 We have provided corporate governance and capital formation advice on both public and private securities offerings on behalf of privately and publicly held cannabis companies, including serving as counsel in the first investment-bank led public offering by a U.S. cannabis company.
 Additionally, we served as lead counsel for the first-ever trademark infringement action arising out of cannabis branding, and regularly represent clients in patent and trademark protection and enforcement matters.

-Duane Morris’ deep commitment to the cannabis space is best reflected by our ranking among the national leaders in cannabis law by Chambers and Partners.
+Duane Morris’ deep commitment to the cannabis space is best reflected by our rankings as a national leader in cannabis law by Chambers and Partners, Legal 500 and Law360's Group of the Year series.
 In addition, we are the national law firm partner of the American Trade Association of Cannabis and Hemp, the first ever partnership between a major law firm and trade organization in this industry.
 Together, we are working on national issues affecting the legal cannabis and hemp industry as a whole.
 Duane Morris attorneys are at the forefront of this industry, driving thought leadership through frequent presentations at industry conferences, providing media outlets with insightful information, as well as supplying clients with the latest information through our Cannabis Industry Blog and webinar series.

 Range of Experience